troupix/Titus-mantrailing/docs/trails.md

 ## Feature Description

-The application allows users to record, view, and manage two types of activities: Mantrailing sessions and Hikes.
+The application allows users to record, view, and manage two types of activities: Mantrailing trails and Hikes.
 While these activities have distinct properties, they share a common set of features for creation, editing, and display.

 ## Data Models

-Both Mantrailing and Hiking activities are stored in the database using a common `Trail` model (also referred to as `Session` in the code), with a `category` field to differentiate between them.
+Both Mantrailing and Hiking activities are stored in the database using a common `Trail` model, with a `category` field to differentiate between them.
 Here is a unified schema:

 ### Common Fields